stanford-marlowe/docs.marlowe.stanford.edu/docs/help-and-support.md

 ## Marlowe User Community on Slack.

-Marlowe user and annouce channels are on the Stanford Slack Grid; channels are invite-only until Marlowe is out of Beta.
+Marlowe user and annouce channels are on the Stanford Slack Grid; channels are currently invite-only.